Drainage & Water Management

 Step #1 for drainage complaints:

-For technical assistance with drainage problems on private property or for help in coordinating a neighborhood-led drainage project, you can contact the Soil & Water Conservation District at 786-1776.
+For technical assistance with drainage problems on private property or for help in coordinating a neighborhood-led drainage project, you can contact the Soil & Water Conservation District and select the Drainage Department.
+Please include the property address.

 Quick Helpful Tips for Drainage Problems